 Table 3.
-Success of Phaethon lepturus nests monitored annually at each study site: total and annual nests monitored, mean annual nesting success (% successful nests) and the proportion of nests that failed at egg or chick stage at each site. *Denis island nest monitoring was conducted for less than a year so the figures shown (in parentheses) are monthly means.
+Success of Phaethon lepturus nests monitored annually at each study site: total and annual nests monitored, mean annual breeding success (% successful nests) and the proportion of nests that failed at egg or chick stage at each site. *Denis island nest monitoring was conducted for less than a year so the figures shown (in parentheses) are monthly means.